Rubama-lisa/rubama.github.io/index.md

-## Welcome to GitHub Pages
+## Welcome to Property Management System
-**This is our first page**
+**This is our Registration page**
 .
-Registration Page
+The features of Registration Page
 This project have 4 users.
-Each user need to register before entering this system.
+Each user need to register before entering the system.
 *   Admin.
 *   Seller.
 *   Buyer.
 *   Agent.

-The first field of registration is Seller name which receives only string data type.
+**The first field of registration is Seller name:** This field receives only string data type.

   ```
 <tr>